thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 ## Summary

 This RFC proposes extending Monty's sensory processing pipeline to handle off-object observations (when a sensor has moved to a location in the environment where no features are sensed).
 Currently, these observations are filtered out and not passed to Learning Modules (LMs), limiting our ability to leverage prediction errors for penalizing hypotheses' evidence.
-By defining "null features" to represent the absence of morphological features, modifying the `FeatureChangeSM` to forward these observations, and updating the Learning Module to process off-object observations, we can enable more intelligent hypothesis management when sensors transition from on-object to off-object status.
-This enhancement will improve Monty's ability to recognize when it has moved off an object and reduce evidence for hypotheses that predict the sensor should still be detecting object features.
+By defining "null features" to represent the absence of morphological features, modifying the Sensor Module (SM) to forward these observations, and updating the LM to process off-object observations, we can enable more intelligent hypothesis management when sensors transition from on-object to off-object status.

 ![Off-object observation](0000_off_object_observations/off_object_observation.png)